JamesonCodes/time-trackr/README.md

 ### Manual Time Entries
 1. Click **Add Manual Entry** on the dashboard
-2. Fill in the project, start time, end time, and note
+2. Use the beautiful custom form with TimePicker and DatePicker
-3. The duration is calculated automatically
+3. Select project, start time, end time, and add notes
-4. Save to add the entry to your log
+4. The duration is calculated automatically

 ### Viewing Reports
 1. Go to **Reports** to see weekly analytics
 2. Use the week selector to navigate between weeks
-3. View daily breakdowns and project summaries
+3. View daily breakdowns with project summaries
-4. Export data as CSV for external analysis
+4. Edit entries inline with the same beautiful components

-### Data Management
+5. Export data as CSV for external analysis

-1. Visit **Settings** to manage your data
+### Editing Entries
-2. Export all data as CSV for backup
+1. Click the edit button on any entry in the dashboard or reports
-3. View storage statistics
+2. Use the consistent form components for seamless editing
-4. Clear all data if needed (with confirmation)
+3. All changes are saved automatically to the local database

 ## 🔧 Development